shanjcu/web-framework/docs/jcu-customisations/exposition.md

 ### Worked example

-See the [Content Page example]({{ site.baseurl }}/examples/jcu-content-page/) for a fully-worked and living example of *Exposition*.
+See the [Content Page example]({{ site.baseurl }}/examples/jcu-content-page/) for a fully-worked, living example.

 ## Basic demonstration